 This lease is the easiest kind for a tenant to vacate without any extra fees or expenses.
 You may usually depart from the leased property with 30 days’ written notice to your landlord that you're moving out – without having to wait for the property owner to inspect or conduct any other drawn-out process.

 A fixed-term lease gives the renter a right to remain at a property for a certain period of time as long as he or she pays rent and abides by all other agreements.
 If you leave a fixed-term lease without proper notice, you may lose your deposit and potentially be subject to other penalties.

-In general, intent to vacate must be delivered in person to the landlord.
+In general, intent to vacate your apartment must be delivered in person to the landlord.
 Some states allow you to use registered or first-class mail.
 If you are not delivering the message in person, you should always use a delivery method that creates a written record of the date of delivery.

 That could help you in court in the event there is a dispute about the termination of your lease.

 What does your letter need to include?